census-instrumentation/opencensus-website/content/integrations/memcached/Java/spymemcached.md

 With Memcached now installed and running, we can now start the code sample.

-For simplicitly examining metrics, we'll use Prometheus for examining our stats and Zipkin to examine our traces.
+For simplicity examining metrics, we'll use Prometheus for examining our stats and Zipkin to examine our traces.

 Please place the Java source code in the following file `src/main/java/io/opencensus/tutorials/ocspymemcached/MemcachedOpenCensusTutorial.java` in your current working directory.
 You can do this for example by:
 ```shell